Ferguson Faucets Mirabelle, Miseno & Proflo Review & Rating Updated: 03/31/18

 Ferguson is the largest distributor of residential and commercial plumbing supplies, pipe, valves and fittings in the U.S. through some 1,350 locations.
-It sells primarily to the trades, but will also sell retail to homeowners.
+It sells primarily to the trades but will also sell retail to homeowners.

 The company has been wholly owned by UK-based Wolseley PLC since 1982.
 Wolseley, founded in Australia as an engineering company, is now a multi-national distributor of plumbing fixtures, fittings, pipes and supplies to the professional market, and the largest in the world.
-Wolseley Canada sells Mirabelle and ProFloŽ in that country.
+Wolseley Canada sells Mirabelle and ProFlo® in that country.

 Miseno and Mirabelle faucets are largely interchangeable, even having the same model prefix: "MI".
-In some cases the same faucet is sold both as a Mirabelle and as a Miseno faucet.
+In some cases, the same faucet is sold both as a Mirabelle and as a Miseno faucet.
 Ferguson buyers have assembled a broad and eclectic collection of faucets under the Mirabelle brand.
 The company describes the collection as featuring "sensible sophistication".
 We have no quarrel with that description.

-The faucets are selected out of each manufacturer's , and made in China.
-Mirabelle faucets are manufactured by
+The faucets are selected out of each manufacturer's and made in Asia

-In the past a large number of Miseno faucets were obtained through As of the date of this report, Giagni still supplies four Miseno faucets, but is clearly being phased out of the supply chain.
+In the past, a large number of Miseno faucets were obtained through As of the date of this report, Giagni still supplies a few Miseno faucets but is evidently being phased out of the supply chain.

 Every Ferguson faucet seems to be available in polished chrome.
 What other finishes are available depends on the finishes offered by the actual manufacturer.
 Generally, however, polished nickel, satin nickel and some form of bronze are available on most faucets.

 Our testers put customer service agents through their paces, asking questions about faucets, installation, parts availability, strange problems (all made up, of course) and warranty coverage.
-Some of our inquiries are fairly difficult, and get more difficult with each test we run.
-The object is to assess attitude, promptness and accuracy of the agents' responses; hold times, and how often we have to be referred to a supervisor or technical expert before we get an answer.
-Our testers, all experienced plumbers or remodeling professionals calling from different parts of the U.S. and Canada (for a Canadian-specific test), have come up with some dilly questions designed to befuddle all but the most knowledgable.
+Some of our inquiries are fairly difficult and get more difficult with each test we run.
+The object is to assess attitude, promptness, and accuracy of the agents' responses; hold times, and how often we have to be referred to a supervisor or technical expert before we get an answer.
+Our testers, all experienced plumbers or remodeling professionals calling from different parts of the U.S. and Canada (for a Canadian-specific test), have come up with some dilly questions designed to befuddle all but the most knowledgeable.
 Ferguson's customer support agents are apparently beyond being fuddled.

 The company did so well in the initial customer service tests that we repeated part of the testing to ensure it was not a fluke.
 It wasn't.
 Mirabelle scored 4.80 out of a possible 5.0.
-Only three customer service organizations have scored higher: Delta, Kohler and Moen.
+Only three customer service organizations have scored higher: Delta, Kohler, and Moen.